 Join the conversation

-Talking Point is our series of short Photo Friday posts.
-Each week we pick a photo from the archive, post a talking point and invite you to join the conversation.
-Leave a comment with your thoughts or tell us what the photo says to you.
-If you’ve a blog, use the link up tool to showcase your own talking point and we’ll come over and comment at your place.
+Talking Point is our series of short opinion posts.
+We pick a topic and photo from the archive, post a talking point and invite you to join the conversation.
+Leave a comment with your thoughts.